G-force: Vertical

 Aircraft pilots (in particular) sustain g-forces along the axis aligned with the spine.
 This causes significant variation in blood pressure along the length of the subject's body, which limits the maximum g-forces that can be tolerated.

-Positive, or "upward" g, drives blood downward to the feet of a seated or standing person (more naturally, the feet and body may be seen as being driven by the upward force of the floor and seat, upward around the blood).
-Resistance to positive g varies.
+Positive, or "upward" g-force, drives blood downward to the feet of a seated or standing person (more naturally, the feet and body may be seen as being driven by the upward force of the floor and seat, upward around the blood).
+Resistance to positive g-force varies.
 A typical person can handle about 5 g0 (meaning some people might pass out when riding a higher-g roller coaster, which in some cases exceeds this point) before losing consciousness, but through the combination of special g-suits and efforts to strain muscles—both of which act to force blood back into the brain—modern pilots can typically handle a sustained 9 g0 (see High-G training).

 In aircraft particularly, vertical g-forces are often positive (force blood towards the feet and away from the head); this causes problems with the eyes and brain in particular.
 As positive vertical g-force is progressively increased (such as in a centrifuge) the following symptoms may be experienced: